-There are several side dishes that can be prepped a couple of days before Thanksgiving.
+Several side dishes can be prepped and made ahead of Thanksgiving.
 Taking time to prep these early saves you a lot of time and stress on the day of dinner.

-In addition, this is the perfect time to assemble any casseroles you are serving.
+This is also the perfect time to assemble any casseroles you are serving.
 For example, green bean casserole and yam or sweet potato dishes.

 20. Make Pumpkin Pies

 If you froze any apple pies or pie crusts, this is to take them out to thaw.
 Place frozen apple pies and crusts/dough in the refrigerator to slowly thaw overnight.
-You can use them the next day to make the last of the fresh pies.
+You can use the crusts the next day to bake the last fresh pies.

 The Day Before Thanksgiving